antonyo94/qa-chatbot-llm/README.md

 ## 📝 Overview
-This project demonstrates a chatbot capable of answering user questions using advanced AI techniques.
-The implementation leverages state-of-the-art Large Language Models (LLMs) and integrates tools like HuggingFace and LangChain to enhance functionality.
-The methodology includes the use of Retrieval-Augmented Generation (RAG) to fetch contextually relevant data, ensuring more accurate and human-like responses.
+This project demonstrates a chatbot capable of answering user questions using advanced **Generative AI** techniques.
+The implementation leverages state-of-the-art **Large Language Models** (LLMs) and integrates tools like **HuggingFace** and **LangChain** to enhance functionality.
+The methodology includes the use of **Retrieval-Augmented Generation** (RAG) to fetch contextually relevant data, ensuring more accurate and human-like responses.
 The following diagram shows the workflow and components of the chatbot system:

 ![QA Chatbot Architecture](/img/qa-chatbot-llm-architecture.png)